 Twisted pairs are made up of two insulated copper wires that are twisted together.
 The twisting is done to help cancel exterior electromagnetic interference.
 Crosstalk interference can come from other pairs within a cable.
 Each type of twisted pair cable has bandwidth and data rate specifications.
-Due to its thinner diameter, twisted wire is often found in telephone or network cables.
+Due to its thinner diameter, a twisted wire is often found in telephone or network cables.
 Coaxial or optical fibre options deliver greater bandwidth in comparison to twisted pair cabling.
 Twisted pair is often for home use, though higher twisted pair grades can be used for LAN installs.

 Twisted Pair Cable in Stranded or Solid Versions